georgemandis/remote-working-list/README.md

 Here are some future changes I'd love to see:

 - Direct links to the RSS/JSON feeds provided
-- Notes on what may or may not need to be changed on the site to optimize it for remote-friendly job results.
+- Notes on what may or may not need to be changed on the site to optimize it for remote-friendly job results
+- Add taxonomies for better organization.
+For example, the WordPress-specific sites might not be relevant to everyone
+- Provide a complimentary OPML file that can be imported into a feed reader, or perhaps a build script that would generate one based on the CSV